A bearded dragon bite is something that many new and prospective owners wonder about. And we totally understand why.

 There are a number of different things you can do that will make a bearded dragon bite you, and most of the time it comes from poor handling techniques.

 If you hold these reptiles in a way that they don’t like there’s a good chance they’ll try and squirm out first.
+They might also turn their beard black or puff themselves up.
 If you continue to handle them improperly, that’s when they might bite you in hope that you’ll get the message.

 Some examples of ways you can handle a bearded dragon that will cause them to bite you are: